dloscutoff/pipdoc/docs/Pip Classic.md

 - `#` and the length-comparison operators crash the interpreter when given infinite Ranges.
 Try to avoid taking the length of infinite Ranges.
 If you need to test the upper bound of a Range, use `MX`.
 - Iterating over an infinite Range with a lower bound of nil crashes the interpreter.
 Use a lower bound of 0 instead.
 - Indexing into an empty iterable and then attempting to assign a value to that expression crashes the interpreter.
 Make sure iterables are nonempty before attempting to assign to their items.
+- Indexing into a variable whose value is a Range gives nil.
+Convert to a List first (e.g. by multiplying by 1) or use math instead of indexing into a Range.
+- Applying an operator with the `*` meta-operator to a Block crashes the interpreter.
+Use a curly-brace delimited function instead of a lambda function, or find a way not to use the meta-operator: `A*_` -> `{A*a}` or possibly `A^_`.